 My own sculptural contribution was the creation of an installation based on maps of the local landscape.
 This work was a continuation of an exploration begun as part of the New Sites-New Fields commisions at the Leitrim Sculpture Centre in 2008.
 In that process, using the National Monument, Teach Sheáin Mhic Dhiarmaida, and its surrounding landscape and field patterns as a kind of vernacular totem, I had explored the indigenous house form as a now ruinous abandoned space with the past it once embodied, (or in De Valéra’s terms “enshrined”) now open to the elements and inevitable erosion.

 Here in Johnswell, where I experience the landscape as more familiar and vibrant, the house form is whole although inaccessible.
 Through its window the local landscape can be read by the internal light.
 The past cannot offer the comfort of shelter but can suggest an understanding of it.
 Through the structure’s windows one can view maps of the local landscape drawn upon its walls.

-The third element of the exhibition consisted of a photo-essay of the surrounding landscape interspersed with lists of the field names and place names gathered to date as part of the project’s research strand.
+The third element of the exhibition was a photo-essay comprising images of the surrounding landscape interspersed with lists of the field names and place names gathered to date as part of the project’s research strand.
 The images were projected on a large scale and in black and white in tone with the other exhibits.

 As part of the exhibition there was also a participatory space in an adjoining room where large six inch maps of the nine townlands within the old civil parish of Rathcoole were on display and on which visitors were invited to write the field names of their farms or to leave contact details so that they might do so over the winter months following their own family research.